RajatSubhra/contact_info_list/README.md

 fragments, Fragment A and Fragment B.

-* Shows a list of users and their email addresses as a GET API Request to server in Fragment A Displays the information retrieved from the below endpoint http://jsonplaceholder.typicode.com/users
+* Shows a list of users and their email addresses as a GET API Request to server in Fragment A
+  * Displays the information retrieved from the below endpoint http://jsonplaceholder.typicode.com/users
 * Fragment B displays a specific person’s detailed information, including their phone number, their website, and an image of their location on a map.
 * Fragment B replaces Fragment A in the container when a user is selected, leaving Fragment A in the back stack.
 * In Fragment B:
- o Selecting the user’s phone number, an implicit intent to call that number is launched. o Selecting the user’s website, an implicit intent to open the web browser to that URL is launched. o Google Static Maps API is used to fetch a maps image link with a latitude and longitude.
+  * Selecting the user’s phone number, an implicit intent to call that number is launched.
+  * Selecting the user’s website, an implicit intent to open the web browser to that URL is launched.
+  * Google Static Maps API is used to fetch a maps image link with a latitude and longitude.

 ### Prerequisites